 The fair value of unquoted equity securities are determined based on the level of information available.
 The investment in unquoted entities is carried at fair value.
-They are measured at fair value using price multiples.
+They are measured at fair value using price multiples, except for the investment in Central Securities Clearing System (CSCS) quoted on NASD.